farah447/farah-tasks/README.md

 # Task 1.2:

-2: write wasdom ESP32 operating algorithm:
+# Write wasdom ESP32 operating algorithm:

 First, make sure the piece is working by link and the led on the piece is on and off.